eduardo71vg/petfishco/README.md

 - Docker needs to be installed in your machine
 - Pull the repository
 - Go to the repository folder using the terminal
-- Execute docker-compose up -d (it will take a while)
+- Execute ./build_compose.sh (it will take a while the first time)
-- Navigate to localhost:8080 (phpmyadmin) and run petfish.sql script using phalcondb db.
+- It will ask if you want to run the db script, if it is the first time, type y
-- Navigate to localhost and ENJOY
+- If everything went well so far, Navigate to localhost and ENJOY

 ## Future Work